pewpewnotes/pewpewnotes.github.io/Tweaks&Fixes.md

 This basically allows us to post snippets on bash.
 Without using any other program, ideal for netcat less devices.
 * date -d @timestamp allows converting timestamps to UTC time
 * date --date = "DATE" "+%s" converts normal date to timestamp
+* Press a at android's boot in qemu and then after ram0 add androidboot.hardware=x86 if its not booting in gui